 My relationship with the city is a complex process of continual re-engagement; merely moving through the streets, with and its ever-changing sights, scenes and characters, blends and overlaps the tragic and the comic, each ceaselessly fading away and being refreshed from moment to moment.
 I find shelter within the walls of my house, taking refuge from the sad turmoil of Tehran found at the heart of its streets.
 My imagination lies trapped, bound among the books covering my apartment walls.

 Each day, we – the urban travelers – leave our imaginations and dreams in our houses, and pass through the streets along with fellow passengers, fast enough to forget, fast enough to block out the scenery itself, only focusing on our points of departure and arrival.
 Streets are for overtaking, not for contemplation.
 They’re uncommunicative, instead of telling a living, growing story.
 What’s missing?
 Their capacity for holding, cradling our personal imaginations, and weaving them, overlapping them, forming the collective memory of the city.

-Hereon, I step into the city.
+Thus, taking an awkward, sometimes painful stance against my escape, against my comfort and my walls of books, I step into the city.
 I make my personal moment public.
-I read books.
-I intermix my imaginations with the city.
-I sit in front of the camera and for a moment I freeze myself among my own imaginations; maybe it would make us stop for a moment and find our relation with each other.
-It might make the streets a place for contemplation and communication, and extend the spirit of the city.
+I read.
+I let my imagination free, to flow into, mingle with the city.
+I sit with a camera, and for a moment I freeze myself in my imagination; perhaps imagination could make us stop for a moment, reach out, and even begin to see our relations towards each other.
+The streets, for this moment at least, offer the dim possibility of a space for contemplation and communication, one which allows us to touch, maybe even add to, the spirit of the city.